Definition - What does Anovulation mean?

 FertilitySmarts explains Anovulation

 In a typical menstrual cycle, a woman’s body utilizes hormones and signals to trigger the monthly development, maturation, and release of an egg from the ovary.
 This entire process is called ovulation.
-Once the egg has been released, it travels through the fallopian tubes, where if sperm are present, conception begins.
-Without a fully developed and released egg, a woman is unable to become pregnant.
+Once the egg has been released, it travels through the fallopian tubes, where if sperm are present, fertilization can occur.
+Without a fully developed and released egg, a woman is unable to become pregnant through intercourse.

 Indicators of anovulation include irregular periods, lack of periods, or abnormal bleeding or spotting throughout the month.
 While these symptoms may also indicate other situations, testing hormone levels can provide definitive information on whether or not ovulation is occurring.